-It’s common knowledge that vitamins are an important part of prenatal care, but one look at the supplements aisle at your local Whole Foods and it’s easy to feel a bit overwhelmed by all the options.
+It’s common knowledge that vitamins are an important part of prenatal wellness, but one look at the supplements aisle at your local Whole Foods and it’s easy to feel a bit overwhelmed by all the options.
 So what vitamins do you actually need, and when do you need to take them?

 If you’re planning a pregnancy, start taking a prenatal vitamin before you conceive.
 This will help get nutrients to the egg as it matures.
 Think of it kind of like getting your house in order before a guest comes to stay—you want their visit to be as hospitable as possible!

 Folic acid: At this point, folic acid is the most important supplement to take as it helps prevent defects—like spina bifida—in the neural tube, which develops into the baby’s brain and spinal cord.
 Take a folic acid supplement, or a prenatal vitamin that includes 400–600 mg of folic acid daily.